 Short-term rentals have become a defining feature of modern travel, with the global market valued at $97.85 billion in 2025 and projected to reach $134.26 billion by 2034.
 Platforms like Airbnb and VRBO dominate this space, handling nearly 60% of all online bookings, while millions of travelers rely on these properties for comfort and convenience […]

 Negligent security is a premises liability claim that holds bars, nightclubs, and other property owners legally responsible when a failure to provide reasonable security leads to a foreseeable crime or injury.
 Victims may recover compensation for medical bills, lost wages, and emotional trauma by proving duty, breach, causation, and damages.
-Texas personal injury attorneys at […]
+Texas personal injury lawyers at Thompson […]

 If you were injured at a hotel, you have the right to pursue hotel injury compensation when the hotel’s negligence caused the accident.
 Hotels are legally required to keep guests safe on balconies, stairways, walkways, and common areas.
 When they fail, you can recover compensation for medical bills, lost wages, and pain and suffering, depending […]